Apple Watch SE

 Apple Watch SE Features

 The Digital Crown has the same haptic feedback as the Apple Watch Series 5.
-The microphone and speaker are both the latest iterations as well.
+The microphone and speaker are both the same as the first-generation model.

-Fall detection is available in this model.
-When a user falls, the Watch can use advanced algorithms to detect a fall based on wrist trajectory and impact acceleration.
-If a user is unresponsive after a fall, the Apple Watch will call emergency services after a 60-second delay.
+Fall Detection and Crash Detection are available in this model.
+When a user falls or is in a car crash, the Watch can use advanced algorithms to detect them based on wrist trajectory and impact acceleration.
+If a user is unresponsive, the Apple Watch will call emergency services after a 60-second delay.

 The microphone continuously measures ambient noise to alert users to potential hearing health risks.
 If the decibel level gets too high, an alert will notify users and suggest they move away from the noise.
 It tracks noise levels over time to determine overall hearing health.

-The new model retains the heart-rate sensor that has been in every generation of Apple Watch.
+The Apple Watch SE retains the heart-rate sensor that has been in every generation of Apple Watch.
 It alerts users to abnormal heartbeats or increased heart rates.
 These alerts have saved many lives as they direct users to seek medical help before potential cardiac arrest or other events.

-Family Setup lets you set up your children's Apple Watches without needing to have their own iPhone.
+Family Setup lets users set up their children's Apple Watches without needing a dedicated iPhone.
 Children in the household get their own phone number for each Apple Watch, allowing the family to keep in touch even if the kids don't have phones.

 Family Setup lets parents specify with which contacts children can communicate.
-Parents can also get automatic location notifications, so they can keep tabs on where their family is.
+Parents can also get automatic location notifications to keep tabs on where their family is.
 Kids can use their Apple Watch to track their movement and all Apple Watch activity features.

-Schooltime Mode is a feature that helps kids stay focused, limiting available features and activating Do Not Disturb during the school day, while giving them a unique watch face.
+Schooltime Mode is a feature that helps kids stay focused in class.
+It limits available features, activates Do Not Disturb during the school day, and provides a unique watch face.

 Family Setup requires cellular Apple Watches, Series 4 or later.